lfkrapp/easy-pancake/README.md

 The data from the <a href="http://bahlerweb.cs.ucl.ac.uk/projects/sexualdifferentiation/meiosis/">bählerlab</a> (ULC) is a table of measures for 5121 mRNAs.
 For each mRNA an averaged relative concentration is measured for 8 time points (5121 x 8 data points).

 ## Feasibility and Risks
 The data scraping and wrangling part of the project are not too difficult.
-The data provided by the bählerlab can easily be aquired.
+The data provided by the <a href="http://bahlerweb.cs.ucl.ac.uk/projects/sexualdifferentiation/meiosis/">bählerlab</a> can easily be aquired.
 Some work needs to be done for the compatibility of the two data sets.

 The challenging part of the project is the analysis of the data.
 We need to find the suitable correlation test and to interpret the results.